gazette/core/v2/test/README.rst

   - Example applications.

-While that script can be run directly, it's recommended to first try running it incrementally and manually at first, to better understand the steps and what's happening with each.
+While that script can be run directly, it's recommended to first try running it manually to better understand the steps and what's happening with each.

 Note that Minio is started with (only) the ``examples`` bucket.
-This is sufficient for test JournalSpec fixtures, but if needed additional buckets can be created:
+This is sufficient for the bundled example JournalSpec fixtures, but if desired additional buckets can be created:

 .. code-block:: console